|

 Now, we’re not talking about letting all these comments and comparisons get to your head.
 Instead, see if you can surround your child with other kids who are already using the potty.

-For instance, your sister might have a child, even if slightly older than yours, who uses the bathroom now.
-Encourage your child to play with her cousin so that she can see someone that she potentially looks up to and wants to mimic.
+For instance, your child might have a cousin slightly older than her who uses the bathroom now.
+Encourage them to play together so that she can see someone that she potentially looks up to and wants to mimic.

 She might not take to potty training if she only hears about it from you.
 But when she sees other kids using the potty regularly, she might be more willing to give it a try.